Murder of Lola Daviet: Perpetrator

-Benkired had no job or home, and lived with an acquaintance in Val-de-Marne and her 26-year-old sister in the 19th arrondissement of Paris.
+Benkired had no job or home, and lived with an acquaintance in Val-de-Marne and her 26-year-old sister in the same apartment building as the Daviet family.
 Her sister testified to investigators that Benkired had been making incoherent statements at night.
-Daviet's mother, the caretaker of the apartment where Benkired's sister lived, rejected Benkired's request for a pass to enter the apartment on her own.
+Lola's mother, the caretaker of the apartment where Benkired's sister lived, rejected Benkired's request for a pass to enter the apartment on her own.

 Benkired was not known to psychiatric services, and was declared mentally fit to be interviewed by police.
-Benkired's lawyer, Alexandre Silva, denied that the murder was motivated by race.
+Benkired's lawyer, Alexandre Silva, denied that the murder was racially motivated.

-On 21 August, Benkired was detained at Orly Airport for having neither a plane ticket nor valid identity papers, and was issued an obligation to leave the French territory (Obligation de quitter le territoire français; OQTF) the same day.
+On 21 August 2022, Benkired was detained at Orly Airport for having neither a plane ticket nor valid identity papers, and was issued an obligation to leave French territory (Obligation de quitter le territoire français; OQTF) the same day.
 As she had no criminal record, she was not sent to a detention centre, but given 30 days to return to Algeria.

 Investigation

 During her interrogation, Benkired fluctuated between accepting and denying responsibility, and said that her account of committing the crime was actually a recall of a dream.
 At points, she blamed the crime on an armed stranger, or a ghost.
-When shown pictures of the dead body, she said "That doesn't make me hot, or cold.
+When shown pictures of Lola's body, Benkired said "That leaves me indifferent.
 I was raped too and I saw my parents die in front of me".
-She said that her motive was her dispute with the victim's mother.
+Benkired said that her motive was her dispute with Lola's mother.

-Reaction
+Trial and sentence

+After a weeklong trial, Dahbia Benkired was sentenced on 24 October 2025 to life in prison without parole for raping and murdering Lola Daviet.